How to Ensure that CFD for Industrial Applications is Fit for Purpose

 This book examines the issues which should be considered when making decisions on the allocation of resources.
 It aims to show how to maximise the usefulness of CFD simulation by making optimum use of resources.
 It provides examples and guidance on how to undertake CFD which is fit for purpose.

-It is often the case that idealisation and thus simplification of the flow problem and CFD modelling approach is the key to ensuring that simulations fulfil project requirements.
+It is often the case that idealisation and thus simplification of the flow problem and Computational Fluid Dynamics modelling approach is the key to ensuring that simulations fulfil project requirements.
 Therefore, a major focus of this book is on the areas in which idealisation and simplification can be fruitful.

 The present book is one in a series published by NAFEMS for the new and improving CFD user.
 Of these, the following may also be found helpful: